-The mission of the Santa Barbara County Immigrant Legal Defense Center (ILDC) is to provide equal access to justice and due process to indigent immigrants residing in Santa Barbara County by (1) recruiting and training volunteer attorneys to represent immigrants in removal proceedings and (2) providing community education to help immigrants understand their basic civil rights.
+The Santa Barbara County Immigrant Legal Defense Center (ILDC) is a nonprofit organization dedicated to providing immigrants with equal access to justice and due process by providing no-cost legal representation for those detained or in removal proceedings and through community education to help people understand and assert their basic civil rights.

 The ILDC aims to hire an experienced immigration lawyer to represent locals who are in deportation proceedings and cannot afford an attorney.
 We have a waiting list of 71 people, including asylum seekers and unaccompanied minors, in need of this assistance.
 The attorney would also assist our volunteer attorneys.

 Santa Barbara County is home to 100,000 immigrants.
 Of them, more than 43,000 are undocumented, and nearly 48 percent of all children in the region have one or more foreign-born parent.
 Approximately 1,400 local residents face deportation and potential separation from their families, often including their U.S. citizen children.